Cuban government, dissidents head toward Monday confrontation

 In a move upping the ante for confrontation, the government has designated Monday as the beginning of Cuba’s post-pandemic era, opening its borders to the foreign tourists, whom the island’s struggling economy depends on, for the first time since last year, reopening schools, and inviting patriotic Cubans to hold “normalization” parties in the streets.

 Garcia Aguilera, in a Facebook post Thursday, appeared to acknowledge the current reality.
 “I won’t be the one to prevent the rest of the protesters inside Cuba from exercising their rights”on Monday or any other day, he wrote.
-“I only invite you, respectfully, not to do anything that jeopardizes your physical integrity and that of other people … Our goal is to end violence, not to multiply it.”
+“I only invite you, respectfully, not to do anything that jeopardizes your physical integrity and that of other people. . . .
+Our goal is to end violence, not to multiply it.”

-He has decided, Garcia Aguilera said, that he will conduct a “solo” march on Sunday, walking alone down a main avenue of central Havana, carrying a white rose, “on behalf of all citizens whom the regime has deprived of their right” to protest the following day.
+He had decided, Garcia Aguilera said, that he would conduct a “solo” march on Sunday, walking alone down a main avenue of central Havana, carrying a white rose, “on behalf of all citizens whom the regime has deprived of their right” to protest the following day.

+On Sunday morning, however, as a steady rain fell in Havana, Garcia Aguilera said on Facebook that he might not march.
+His home was surrounded by state security, he said, his family was fearful, and journalists gathered outside were being pushed away.
+But he called on all Cubans, whether inside or out, to start “applauding” at 3 p.m., sending a signal of solidarity that no one could say was against the law.

-His plans have sparked a lively debate on Cuba’s still wide-open social media platforms, where some have congratulated his bravery while others have dismissed the gesture as grandstanding and questioned his assumption of leadership among a wide range of opposition factions — many of which predate his own.
+His plans have sparked a lively debate on Cuba’s still wide-open social media platforms, where some have congratulated his bravery while others have dismissed him as a grandstander and questioned his assumption of leadership among a wide range of opposition factions — many of which predate his own.

 Regardless of what happens Monday, Cuesta Morua said he believes the movement will continue “in some fashion.”